ddev/ddev-contrib/docker-compose-services/sqlsrv/README.md

 ## Installation

 1. Copy `docker-compose.sqlsrv.yaml` to your project's `.ddev` directory.
+2. Copy `Dockerfile` to your project's `.devv/web-build` directory.
-2. Copy the full post start hook commands to your project's `config.yaml` or add them to `config.sqlsrv.yaml`.
+3. Copy the full post start hook commands to your project's `config.yaml` or add them to `config.sqlsrv.yaml`.
-3. *(optional)* For Drupal 9+ projects: copy `install-drupal-regex-function.sh` to your project's `.ddev` directory.
+4. *(optional)* For Drupal 9+ projects: copy `install-drupal-regex-function.sh` to your project's `.ddev` directory.

 ## Connection